Skip to content

 Prestige is clean and minimal in design.
 It places product and editorial imagery front and center and features subtle animations that give it a polished feel.

-It’s a minimalist design system that just works and requires minimum effort to look good.
+It’s a design system that just works and requires minimum effort to look good.

 Three presets